JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/JSopX/Master/Phases.md

 [Back to Top](#table-of-contents)

-# Project Development Phases
+# All Project Development Phases

+﻿
-﻿I will be following a basic set of phases as I develop all JSopX Projects.
+I will be following a basic set of phases as I develop all JSopX Projects.

 ## Phase 1 (Current Phase): Minimum Viable Product (MVP)